 While most investors spend most of their time trying to pick the best stocks or the best mutual funds, these decisions mean almost nothing compared to decisions about asset allocation.

-I told my cousin to continue his stock-picking in India and also do his online stock trading in Canada if he wishes to do it to understand how equity markets actually work.
+I told my cousin to continue his stock-picking in India and also in Canada if he wishes to do it to understand how equity markets actually work.
 But eventually, what he really needs is a well-thought-out asset allocation to build his investment portfolio.

 So what about you doing direct stock investing?

 You can do it too.
 But consider investing in direct stocks only if you understand how to pick stocks correctly and more importantly, you have the time and skill to monitor the stock portfolio proactively.
 Otherwise, it’s better to create a diversified portfolio of mutual funds that can be funded regularly using mutual fund SIP.
-Many SIP success stories that prove that regular investing can help you make a portfolio of crores.
+Many SIP success stories prove that regular investing can help you make a portfolio of crores.
+The good news, however, is that there are many portfolio trackers to use for your investments.

 It must also be mentioned that asset allocation itself is not the same for everyone.
 It differs based on the profile of each investor’s income, goals, risk appetite, financial responsibilities, return expectations, time horizon and several other things.